Links

->> Banned bats list (click "GO" on the first page, then the "GO" next to the display all option on the second page)
+(click "GO" on the first page, then the "GO" next to the display all option on the second page)

 Ground Rules

 Centennial 2 (Grafton): A ball that rolls over the pathway across left and center fields will be ruled a triple.
 A ball hit onto or over the path is a home run.
+Hits to right field that land or roll down the hill remain live.

 Rules of Play

 Age - Minimum age is 15 years.
-Birthday must fall before May 1.

 Balls and strikes - Three balls and two strikes.
 A pitched ball that hits any part of the plate or mat is a strike assuming it meets the minimum and maximum arc requirements.
-Intentional walks are allowed, with no pitches required.

 Base-running - Players running home cannot intentionally collide with the catcher and will be called out if they do so.
 Catchers cannot deliberately block the plate unless doing so incidentally while catching a throw or applying a tag.
 Players running from first to second base in a potential double-play scenario must slide or angle to the right.
 An umpire can rule one or both runners out if the runner approaching second is deemed to have interfered with the throw intentionally.